Intangible assets: company reorganisations: transfer of non UK trade between EU companies

 The requirement of the Directive affecting the taxing rights of the state where the tradeis carried on does not however in itself prevent the state where the company carrying on the cross-border business is resident from charging the company to tax on the transfer.
 The Directive also provides therefore that the state of residence must provide relief.

-- by computing the tax the member state where the permanent establishment was previously located would have imposed (but for the Directive) on the transfer of any chargeable intangible assets of the business,
+- by computing the tax the member state where the permanent establishment was previously located would have imposed (but for the Directive) on the transfer of any chargeable intangible assets of the business; and

 - by treating this amount as actual foreign tax payable and therefore available for double taxation relief against the UK CT payable on the transfer subject to the general double taxation relief rules.

-- no claim in respect of the same transfer must have been made under paragraph 86 (see CIRD42040),
+- no claim in respect of the same transfer must have been made under S827 (see CIRD42040); and

 See CIRD42065 for further guidance.